MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 > [!NOTE]
 > This group appears as a SID until the domain controller is made the primary domain controller and it holds the operations master role (also known as flexible single master operations or FSMO).

-The Network Configuration Operators applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Network Configuration Operators applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 > [!NOTE]
 > This group cannot be renamed, deleted, or moved.